China concludes espionage trial of Canadian Spavor behind closed doors

 “He loved living and working in China and would never have done anything to offend the interests of China or the Chinese people.”

-Reporting by Martin Quin Pollard in Dandong; Additional reporting by David Ljunggren in Ottawa; Writing by Tony Munroe; Editing by Michael Perry and Lincoln Feast.
+Reporting by Martin Quin Pollard in Dandong; Additional reporting by David Ljunggren in Ottawa and Cate Cadell in Beijing; Writing by Tony Munroe; Editing by Michael Perry and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.